kumahq/kuma-website/docs/docs/0.5.1/installation/macos.md

 $ ./kuma-cp run
 ```

+This example will run Kuma in `standalone` mode for a "flat" deployment, but there are more advanced [deployment modes](/docs/0.5.1/documentation/deployments/).

 We suggest adding the `kumactl` executable to your `PATH` so that it's always available in every working directory.
 Or - alternatively - you can also create link in `/usr/local/bin/` by executing:

 ```sh